Athlete mid toes-to-bar movement on a steel pull-up rig in a CrossFit box with motion blur and dramatic backlighting

 • 30-second hollow body hold

 Repeat as many rounds as possible in 12 minutes.
 Score is total rounds + reps.
-Beginners scale T2B to knee raises and trim hold to 20 seconds.
+Scaling: beginners scale T2B to knee raises, V-ups to tuck-ups, and trim the hold to 20 seconds.

 WOD #2 — “Hollow Out” (8-minute EMOM)